SweetiePi/snaccData/README.md

 # snacc: Sequence Non-Alignment Compression & Comparison for Inferring Microbial Phylogenies

-This repository contains the supplementary data for our publication, "Sequence Non-Alignment Compression & Comparison for Inferring Microbial Phylogenies."
+This repository contains the supplementary data for our manuscript, "Sequence Non-Alignment Compression & Comparison for Inferring Microbial Phylogenies."

 Datasets
 -----------